Sapphirine/202305-14-Automatic-Market-Competition-Analysis/README.md

  'replay value',
  'pixel graphics']

- For genre, please enter one of the following:
+ For _genre_, please enter one of the following:
  ['action',
  'free to play',
  'strategy',